MaxLazar/mx-rangeslider/README.md

 Before you start, please adopt an existing issue (labelled with "ready for adoption") or start a new one to avoid duplicated efforts.
 Please submit a merge request after you finish development.

+### License

-The MX RangeSlider CE is open-sourced software licensed under the MIT license
+The MX Calculator is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)